deepset-ai/haystack-integrations/integrations/neo4j-document-store.md

 ### Retrieving documents

 `Neo4jEmbeddingRetriever` component can be used to retrieve documents from Neo4j by querying vector index using an embedded query.
-Below is a pipeline which finds documents using query embedding s well as [metadata filtering](https://docs.haystack.deepset.ai/v2.0/docs/metadata-filtering):
+Below is a pipeline which finds documents using query embedding as well as [metadata filtering](https://docs.haystack.deepset.ai/v2.0/docs/metadata-filtering):

 ```python
 from haystack import Document, Pipeline